-In this NCHS webinar, Luigi Achilli (European University Institute) and Dr Alice Massari (University of Copenhagen) lead a discussion about irregular migration and transnational crime and claims about their increasing convergence.
+In this NCHS webinar, Luigi Achilli (European University Institute) and Alice Massari (University of Copenhagen) led a discussion about irregular migration and transnational crime and claims about their increasing convergence.
 This webinar was held in conjunction with the launch of the Public Anthropologist special issue, ‘Migration, Smuggling and the Illicit Global Economy’.

-Despite its lack of empirical backing and its implications on the lives of the people it designates as criminal – often racialized men from the global south – the notion of convergence remains at the core of policy debates on humanitarianism, migration enforcement and border control.
+Despite its lack of empirical backing and its implications on the lives of the people it designates as criminal – often racialised men from the global south – the notion of convergence remains at the core of policy debates on humanitarianism, migration enforcement and border control.